pourabkarchaudhuri/ms-garage-2020-faceable-middleware/README.md

 `FACE_API_ENDPOINT` example : `https://{REGION}.api.cognitive.microsoft.com/face/v1.0`

 Fill out and tweak the other environment parameters as suited to requirement respectively.

+`Keep the JWT settings as is for demo`
 #### 5).
 Running on local:
 Under the root directory of the cloned project,
 ```bash